Pabau GO app

 Cliniko customer reviews and ratings

 Verified review platforms consistently show Cliniko performing well on ease-of-use metrics.
-Scheduling, clinical note organisation, and admin task simplification are the features most frequently cited as reasons practices stay on the platform.
+Scheduling, clinical note organization, and admin task simplification are the features most frequently cited as reasons practices stay on the platform.
+Physiotherapy and other allied health practitioners are especially well represented in positive Cliniko reviews, which tracks with who the product was built for.

 The G2 profile flags collaborative note access as a workflow friction point, specifically that practitioners cannot view each other’s draft notes, which complicates team-based treatment planning and sign-off.